 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Both prescription and nonprescription glasses are available for purchase online, often providing more cost-effective and convenient buying options.
+Both prescription and nonprescription glasses are available online, often providing more cost-effective and convenient buying options.

 Prescription glasses are available at many online and traditional retailers.
-To purchase prescription glasses online, a person needs a current prescription from a licensed doctor.
+To purchase them online, a person needs a current prescription from a licensed doctor.

 This article discusses how to purchase glasses from an online retailer and the factors to consider.